 All told, though, there is no phone that takes pictures as well as the Pixel 3a XL for a similar price – whether with the front or rear camera.
 In fact, for our money, it takes pictures as well as many phones that cost twice as much.

 The Pixel 3a XL uses a 6-inch OLED display with a 1080×2160 resolution.
 It’s a pretty impressive screen, too – it’s pretty sharp and, thanks to its OLED tech, it’s impressively bright for a phone in its price range.

 It’s not all perfect, though.
 Colors on the screen can look a little muted.
 Fortunately, if you dive into the settings menu, you can change the color balance to rectify things.

 The actual screen design is refreshingly orthodox for a phone launched in 2019.
 There’s no notch, and it actually has some slim bezels at either end of the phone.
 The screen also has an 18:9 aspect ratio – no crazy 21:9 screens here – and makes for a very easy-to-use package.

 The Pixel 3a XL’s overall design, though, is very reminiscent of the more expensive Google phones.
 It features the same two-tone rear case, but is sadly made out of plastic, rather than the textured glass of the Pixel 3 XL.
 This is purely to save cost, however, and for a phone in this price range, it doesn’t look or feel bad at all.

 The most exciting aspect of the Pixel 3a XL’s design, however, is its headphone jack.
-That’s right – a new phone, from a top-tier manufacturer in 2019. has a little slot for your old, analog headphones.
+That’s right – a new phone, from a top-tier manufacturer has a little slot for your old, analog headphones.
 How quaint.